lcreid/solr-nutch-vagrant/README.md

 # Quick start

 ## VirtualBox and Vagrant
-These steps are applicable for Ubuntu, Mint, Debian, etc.
+You need to [install VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) first (and they may have their own prerequisites, depending on your operating system).
+The following steps are applicable for Ubuntu, Mint, Debian, etc.

     sudo apt-get install virtualbox-dkms virtualbox
     wget "https://dl.bintray.com/mitchellh/vagrant/vagrant_1.7.2_x86_64.deb"
     sudo dpkg -i vagrant_1.7.2_x86_64.deb

-You may want to try the latest version of Vagrant, rather than the version specified above.
+You may want to try the [latest version of Vagrant](https://www.vagrantup.com/downloads.html), rather than the version specified above.

 ## The Vagrant Machine